PeacheyByte/peacheybyte.github.io/index.md

 # Peacheybyte Studios
 ### Independent Australian Developer

 Welcome to **Peacheybyte Studios**, an independent development studio based in Canberra, Australia.
-We create intuitive, offline-capable apps for collectors, hobbyists, and creative thinkers—focused on simplicity, privacy, and control.
+Creating intuitive, offline-capable apps for small organisations, collectors, hobbyists, and creative thinkers—focused on simplicity, privacy, and control.

 ---